2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Stage 0 breast cancer

-Stage 0 breast cancer, or ductal carcinoma in situ (DCIS), is an early, pre-invasive (or pre-cancer) form of breast cancer.
+Stage 0 breast cancer, or ductal carcinoma in situ (DCIS), is an early, pre-invasive form of breast cancer.
 In DCIS, abnormal cells line the milk ducts in the breast but have not invaded the surrounding breast tissue.
-That sounds frightening, but almost all women with this precursor to breast cancer can be cured.
-However, DCIS does raise a person’s risk of developing invasive breast cancer (where the cancer cells move beyond the milk ducts), so it’s still a serious concern.
+Left untreated, some cases of DCIS will progress to invasive breast cancer (where the cancer cells move beyond the milk ducts), and DCIS raises a person’s risk of developing invasive breast cancer in the future.
+Almost all women with DCIS can be cured.
 At this time, there is no way to identify which cases of DCIS could become invasive breast cancer, so it’s almost always treated.

 Stage 1 breast cancer